 How can I minimize the impact of interest?

-If you want to avoid your interest from capitalizing, you can make interest payments during your grace period.
+If you want to stop your interest from capitalizing (in which unpaid interest is added to the principal of the loan), you can make interest payments during your grace period.

 As mentioned, the private loans from the lenders listed above will likely accrue interest during the grace period.
 If you’re hoping to save as much as you can on your student debt, however, you can speak with your lender to see what options are available.
 Usually, small payments during school or while the grace period is in effect can cut down on those interest costs.

 Again, speak with your lender to know how interest on your loan will work before signing on the dotted line.

 It’s important to remember that should you choose to consolidate your student loans, you’d lose any of your remaining grace period.
 And once you use it up, it’s gone for good.
 That’s when it’s time to start paying back your loans.